In the fight against COVID-19, a mask is our most powerful weapon. Protect yourself and others, and do your part.

 - Health experts estimate that nearly 130,000 lives could be saved if 95% of people in the U.S. wore masks from late September 2020 through February 2021.

-- Data show that per-capita death rates from COVID-19 are significantly lower in places where masks are commonly worn or where government policies promote wearing a mask in public, compared with other areas.
+- Data shows that per-capita death rates from COVID-19 are significantly lower in places where masks are commonly worn or where government policies promote wearing a mask in public, compared with other areas.

 Does a mask protect you or me?